HighlanderRobotics/Highlanders-Training/AdvantageKit.md

 ### Exercises

-- Refactor the kitbot exercise to use AdvantageKit following [this tutorial](https://github.com/Mechanical-Advantage/AdvantageKit/blob/45d8067b336c7693e63ee01cdeff0e5ddf50b92d/docs/INSTALLATION.md)
+- Install AdvantageKit into your kitbot project following [this tutorial](https://github.com/Mechanical-Advantage/AdvantageKit/blob/45d8067b336c7693e63ee01cdeff0e5ddf50b92d/docs/INSTALLATION.md).

-### Notes

-- See also the *Simulation* article for more on the IO layer structure
-- *When we have log files, put a link to one here as an example*
+You do not need to modify the subsystem file yet, we will do that as part of the simulation tutorial.